Harsh2504/Awarely/README.md

-🧠 Awarely – Awareness Through Interactive Learning Awarely is a full-stack MERN web application designed to promote social, digital, and personal awareness through engaging quiz-based learning.
+# 🧠 Awarely – Awareness Through Interactive Learning
+Awarely is a full-stack MERN web application designed to promote social, digital, and personal awareness through engaging quiz-based learning.

 The platform features 20+ curated quiz modules on essential real-world topics such as:

-Social media safety and digital etiquette
+- Social media safety and digital etiquette

-Sex education and consent awareness
+- Sex education and consent awareness

-Mental health and emotional well-being
+- Mental health and emotional well-being

-Disaster preparedness and response
+- Disaster preparedness and response

-Environmental consciousness
+- Environmental consciousness

-🎯 Key Features:
+## 🎯 Key Features:

-Interactive quizzes with instant feedback
+- Interactive quizzes with instant feedback

-Progress tracking and user login via JWT auth
+- Progress tracking and user login via JWT auth

-Mobile-responsive UI with a clean and minimal design
+- Mobile-responsive UI with a clean and minimal design

-Scalable backend using Node.js + MongoDB
+- Scalable backend using Node.js + MongoDB

-🚀 Built With:
+## 🚀 Built With:

-React.js (Frontend)
+1. React.js (Frontend)

-Node.js & Express.js (Backend)
+2. Node.js & Express.js (Backend)

-MongoDB (Database)
+3. MongoDB (Database)4

-Tailwind CSS (Styling)
+4. Tailwind CSS (Styling)

-JWT (Authentication)
+5. JWT (Authentication)

-💡 Objective:
+##💡 Objective:
 To make learning about critical and often-overlooked life topics accessible, engaging, and youth-friendly using a quiz-first approach.